softwaresaved/recipy-test/Deployment.md

 ### Functionality

-During `recipy annotate`, configure the editor to show the current notes so these can be edited without the need for the user to copy them from the bottom of the file.
+**Suggestion:** During `recipy annotate`, configure the editor to show the current notes so these can be edited without the need for the user to copy them from the bottom of the file.

-If `~/.recipy/recipyrc` is created of form:
+**Suggestion:** If `~/.recipy/recipyrc` is created of form:

 ```
 [data]